bonestructure/ux/research/qualitative-research/ethnography-research.md

 The key here is to spot and capture the "aha!" moments while discovering user motivations.
 These "aha!" moments are usually surprising and they can be the source of great innovation.

-Ethnography research is valuable because it gives lots of insight into _context_, which can be hard to get from other, more formal testing techniques.
+Ethnography research is valuable because it gives lots of insight in *context*, which can be hard to get from other, more formal testing techniques.
 Learning more about this context helps us to understand how it affects the UX, outside of lab conditions.

 ##What is it good for